 Experience The Power Of Compounding Via Mutual Fund

 Equity Mutual Funds - Is one of the smartest and the most dynamic tools of equity investment.
-If you are a smart investor a sizeable portion your income has to be routed to mutual funds on a regular basis.
+If you are a smart investor, a sizeable portion your income has to be routed to equity mutual funds on a regular basis.
 A mutual fund can be a potent tool to meet your short-term as well as long-term goals (retirement).
-At moderate risk, investors get decent returns and also get to experience the power of compounding.
+At a moderate risk, investors get decent returns and also get to experience the power of compounding.

 Niveza Editorial Desk :

 We are a team of stock market nerds trying to stay ahead of the herd.
-We spend our grey cells everyday to pave a smooth road for our clients in the shaky world of stock market.
+We spend our grey cells everyday to a pave a smooth road for our clients in the shaky world of stock market.
 While tracking the mood swings of the market we bring our clients the most rewarding deals.